 Q1

-Walk me through how you would build a 3-statement financial model for a leveraged buyout (LBO).
-What are the key drivers and assumptions you'd focus on, and how would you stress-test the model?
+Walk me through how you would build a three-statement financial model for an M&A transaction.
+What are the key drivers you'd focus on, and how would you stress-test different assumptions?

-Why they ask this:* LBO modeling is a core competency for investment bankers.
-This tests your understanding of debt structures, returns analysis, and your ability to translate business assumptions into financial outputs.
+Why they ask this:* Financial modeling is a core competency for investment bankers.
+They want to see your ability to construct integrated models, understand interconnected statements, and stress assumptions for deal scenarios.

 Q2

-Explain the differences between EV/EBITDA, P/E, and EV/Revenue multiples.
-When would you use each in a comparable company analysis, and what are their limitations?
+Explain the difference between EV/EBITDA and P/E multiples.
+When would you use each in a comparable company analysis, and what are the limitations of relying solely on trading multiples for valuation?

 Q3